Man convicted of being armed habitual criminal sentenced to 24 years in prison

 Webber agreed that Larson had not proven attempted murder but said he believed that Hilson had shot his cousin.

-He also noted that when Hilson was arrested, he was drinking and driving with a gun in his car on which his DNA was found and he was on probation at the time.
+He also noted that when Hilson was arrested, he was drinking and driving with a gun in his car on which his DNA was found at a time when he was on probation.